SpaceApi-archive/endpoint-scripts/README.md

 the scripts are in `/srv/http/spaceapi` while the following URLs are now available:

-> _Note: if you plan to put the endpoint scripts in a subdirectory of another DocumentRoot, the routing won't work.
-This is a bug that still needs to be fixed.
-We recommend to use a dedicated DocumentRoot in the meantime._

 If you deploy the endpoint scripts by cloning the repo, you should forbid public access to the `.git` directory.
 If you're using Apache as the web server with the module `rewrite` enabled, you don't need to do anything, `.htaccess` is already protecting it.

 Endpoint